ogiovanniruiz/ampDocs/docs/Targeting/load-precincts-and-blockgroups.md

 ---
 # Load Precincts And Blockgroups

-!!! warning "Installation on macOS"
+!!! info "INFO"

-    Loading precincts and blockgroups is required only need when the "Load Precincts" and "Load Blockgroups" buttons are present on the map.
+    Loading precincts and blockgroups is required only need when the **Load Precincts** and "Load Blockgroups" buttons are present on the map.
 If button are not present you can skip this step

 1. So first you want to click the buttons **Load Precincts**, **Load Blockgroups** or both depending on your specifications.
 <br><br>